joyvchen/joyvchen.github.io/reading.md

 layout: page
 title: Reading
 ---
 These are reads I am currently enjoying or have finished recently.
-Most of the things I like to read are related to tech, brands, design, cities, psychology, arts, culture, productivity, or personal development.
+Most of the things I like to read are related to tech, brands, entrepreneurship, global business, design, cities, psychology, arts, culture, productivity, or personal development.

-In addition to news and industry happenings, I rarely pass up a good piece on gender issues, modernization in China, French politics and culture, the Millennial generation, and the evolution of cities.
+(Basically I like a lot of things and am always curious about what's going on in the world.)

 ## Books
 <div id="BookCovers" class="one-time">